-Any of these properties except for initialPlugins may be overwritten by the plugin type class itself by using static properties.
+Any of these properties except for initialPlugins, mwsVersion, and commonsVersion may be overwritten by the plugin type class itself by using static properties.
 A simple example is shown below.

+'''

+package example

 class SamplePlugin {

 // Properties may be typed, untyped, final, or otherwise,

 // but they MUST be static

 static version = "0.2"

 static title = "Sample plugin"

 static description = "This sample plugin is used to demonstrate metadata

 information"

 static author = "Separate Division"

 ... // Rest of the plugin type definition

 }

 '''